 The UGC NET exam provides age relaxation for candidates applying for the Junior Research Fellowship (JRF) category.
 Here are the key details regarding age relaxation for JRF in UGC NET 2025:

-- No Upper Age Limit: Candidates applying for the post of Assistant Professor through UGC NET have no restrictions on upper age.
+- No Upper Age Limit: Candidates applying for the post of Assistant Professor through UGC NET have no restrictions on the upper age limit.

 UGC NET Age Limit for PhD Admission

-- No Upper Age Limit: There are no age limits for applicants for PhD admissions through UGC NET qualification either.
+In the case of Ph.D. admissions, there are no age limits for applicants for PhD admissions through UGC NET JRF qualification, either.

-The UGC NET does not have a specific limit on the number of attempts for candidates.
-Here’s how it works for different categories:
+The UGC NET does not have a specific UGC NET attempts limit on the number of times a candidate takes the UGC NET exam.
+Here’s UGC NET how many attempts are allowed for different categories:

-- General Category: There is no limit on the number of attempts for appearing in the UGC NET exam.
+- General Category: There is no limit on the number of UGC NET attempts to appear in the UGC NET exam.

-- Reserved Categories (OBC-NCL, SC/ST, PwD, and Transgender Candidates): Likewise, there is no limit on the number of attempts for these categories too.
+- Reserved Categories (OBC-NCL, SC/ST, PwD, and Transgender Candidates): Similarly, there is no limit on the number of UGC NET attempts for these categories as well.

 - Candidates can attempt the UGC NET exam any number of times, as long as they fulfill the age requirements and other conditions of eligibility.